steviecurran/dashboards/README.md

-# Dashboards

-Compilation of Links to the dashboards in the other repositories
+# Compilation of Links to the dashboards in the other repositories

 [Global Sales Analysis dashboard](https://github.com/steviecurran/GSA-dashboard)